-Don’t forget to KEEP ALL RECIEPTS from your shopping expeditions so that you can return items if you do have buyer’s regret.
+Don’t forget to KEEP ALL RECEIPTS from your shopping expeditions so that you can return items if you do have buyer’s regret.
 I wouldn’t recommend counting on rebates.
 They often have difficult and complicated rules that are designed to have a high rejection rate.
-If you are planning on applying for one- keep all the paperwork and receipts in a specific place so there is less of a chance of you misplacing it.
+If you are planning on applying for one- keep all the paperwork and receipts in a specific place, so there is less chance of you misplacing it.

 Can you afford it?
 That is the FIRST question you should be asking when evaluating Black Friday Deals.
 A deal is only a deal if you can afford it… Keep on repeating that to yourself as all the Black Friday deals start popping up on your feed, and you pass all those enticing ads.

 Especially if you are going to do some shopping, you need to make sure you can resist the urge of all those Black Friday deals.
 Not everything is a good deal, and not everything can you afford.
 Here are some tips to help you curb your Black Friday spending and not blow your budget.
 You don’t want to be a gift to the credit card companies this Black Friday weekend.

 5 Tips to Curb Black Friday Spending:

 - Make a list of what you need and stick to the list.
 Spending $16.97 on Rubbermaid Storage Containers is great if you need storage containers, but if you never use storage containers, then it’s just $17 in the garbage even though it’s technically a good deal.

 - Decide how much you want to spend and don’t spend more!
 The same advice that always applies is even more applicable for Black Friday.
 Make a budget and stick to it!
-There is great pride to be had in not going over your spending limit.
+There is a great pride to be had in not going over your spending limit.

 - Allot some money for splurging.
 How much will you spend on impulse shopping and on fun things you see and don’t really need.
 It’s ok to splurge if you have the cash to back it up.